 On top of your tuition fees, you also need a maximum of £300 per year for field trips, textbooks, lab coats and portfolio preparation.

 If you graduate and want to join the Register of Nutritionists, there is a fee.
+If you graduate with Nutrition Major (Combined Honours) you can apply for registration via submission of a portfolio of evidence to meet the requirement of the UK Voluntary Register of Nutritionists (UKVRN) as set out by the AfN.
 Full details about joining the register and the cost can be found on the AfN website.

 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation pages for further details about our Halls of Residence.